zhang-haozhe/LeetcodeSolutions/README.md

-# 234. Palindrome Linked List

-Given a singly linked list, determine if it is a palindrome.
+# 230. Kth Smallest Element in a BST

+Given a binary search tree, write a function kthSmallest to find the kth smallest element in it.

 Example 1:

-Input: 1->2
+Input: root = [3,1,4,null,2], k = 1
+3
+/ \
+ 1 4
+\
+ 2
-Output: false
+Output: 1
 Example 2:

-Input: 1->2->2->1
+Input: root = [5,3,6,2,4,null,null,1], k = 3
+5
+/ \
+ 3 6
+/ \
+ 2 4
+/
+1
-Output: true
+Output: 3
-Follow up:
-Could you do it in O(n) time and O(1) space?

 # Result:

-Runtime: 84 ms, faster than 47.62% of Python3 online submissions for Palindrome Linked List.
+Runtime: 48 ms, faster than 75.79% of Python3 online submissions for Kth Smallest Element in a BST.
-Memory Usage: 23.7 MB, less than 99.65% of Python3 online submissions for Palindrome Linked List.
+Memory Usage: 18 MB, less than 28.74% of Python3 online submissions for Kth Smallest Element in a BST.

 # Solution:

-First note that the definition of ListNode has been modified so that there is now a property of "the last node".
-The code runs through the linked list, links the nodes to the previous nodes and increments the counter by 1.
-Once done, it iterates the list for _counter_ times and compares if the two nodes, one starting from the end, going backward, and the other starting from the beginning, going forwards, have the same value.
-If not, return false.
+According to the property of BST, it is best to traverse the tree inorder.
+By finding the nth element in the inorder BST, it gives the nth minimum node in the tree.